cornell-ece4750/ece4750-S01-linux/docs/index.md

 `https://github.com/githubid` where `githubid` is your GitHub username on `github.com`.
-If the above link does not work, then you do not have an GitHub account on `github.com`. **NOTE: We are using `github.com` not the Cornell hosted GitHub!** You will need to create one here:
+If the above link does not work, then you do not have an GitHub account on `github.com`. **NOTE: We are using `github.com` not the Cornell-hosted GitHub!** You can create one here:

  - <https://github.com/join>